vittorsilva-bc/Hello-World/README.md

 # Hello-World
 Getting the hang of GH.
-I guess I'm lerning how to use this thing called "branch".
+Lerning how to use a "branch".